uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 To add a new Encoder:

-1. Add a new package to the :py:obj:`~immuneML.encodings` package, in this example we name the package "my_kmer_encoding"
+1. Add a new package to the :py:obj:`~immuneML.encodings` package, in this example we name the package "new_kmer_encoding"
 2. Add a new class called to the package, and give the class name the suffix 'Encoder'.
 In this case, the class will be called :code:`NewKmerFrequencyEncoder`.
 In the YAML specification, the class name will be used without the 'Encoder' suffix.
 3. Set :py:obj:`~immuneML.encodings.DatasetEncoder.DatasetEncoder` as a base class to :code:`NewKmerFrequencyEncoder`.
 4. Implement the abstract methods :code:`encode()` and :code:`build_object()`.